gigs2go/PiNMesh/HowToWi(Fi)reItTogether/Chapter 1.md

 Reboot

-Your pi will now be accessible from your Router (if you set it up as Master) or from the Bridge or Master if it was a client.
+Your pi will now be accessible via your Router (if you set it up as Master) or from the Bridge or Master if it was a client.
 If your development machine has a spare WiFi connector, and the Master is configured and running as an AP, you can connect directly to the 'MeshAccess' network and access the machines from there.

-# Converting the Master to an AP
+# Converting the Master to an Access Point (AP)
+## What?
+Why?
+The aim is to have the Master as a physically stand-alone Node, which any other nodes connect directly to.
+This allows operation either on a single Node (which can then be connected to and controlled from any web client), or with multiple nodes anywhere within wifi range.
+Sorting out power supply for this sort of operation is fun if you want to make the Master mobile.
+In-house, I'm using a wired B as the Master and multiple zeroes as Clients (I'm sure I've lost one ...)

+## How?
-After this, the Pi will no longer be connected to the Router and you will only be able to access it directly or via the Bridge.
+After this, the **Pi will no longer be connected to the Router** and you will only be able to access it directly or via the Bridge.

-Do **ALL** of these steps in one login session!
+Do **ALL** of these steps in one login session (or have kb and screen ready)!
 ~~~
 pi@mesh-master:~ $ sudo bash
 ~~~